-The Environmental Protection Department (EPD) is preparing for full implementation of the Producer Responsibility Scheme on glass beverage containers (GPRS).
+The Environmental Protection Department (EPD) has fully implemented the Producer Responsibility Scheme on glass beverage containers (GPRS).
 The key measures of the GPRS include:

 - Appointing Glass Management Contractors through open tender to provide waste glass container collection and treatment services for Hong Kong Island (including Islands District), Kowloon and the New Territories regions respectively;